SheffieldML/GPyOpt/docs/index.rst

 ..
-GpyOpt documentation master file, created by sphinx-quickstart on Fri Oct  6 16:12:59 2017.
+GPyOpt documentation master file, created by sphinx-quickstart on Fri Oct 20 15:53:53 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GpyOpt's documentation!
+Welcome to GPyOpt's documentation!
 ==================================

 .. toctree::
    :maxdepth: 4
    :caption: Contents:

-   GpyOpt
+   GPyOpt

 Indices and tables